The Complete XCOM 2 DLC Guide14 Oct 2019 0

 Firaxis has a singular talent for making good DLC, but XCOM 2 suffered from a few notoriously bad ones.
-Upon release, its pre-order bonus and day one downloadable content were subject to heavy flak, and the game followed a surprisingly steady curve from low effort to fantastic quality DLC, culminating with the amazing War of the Chosen expansion.
+Upon release, its pre-order bonus and day one downloadable content were subject to heavy flak, but the team managed to pull it together with later DLCs being a lot more on par with what we'd expect.

 XCOM 2 is one of the best turn-based strategy games around.
 You should check out the others.

-However, that final brilliant DLC brought has caused more than a few kinks; XCOM 2 was pushed to its limit with new features; missions, enemies… even classes shoved into every hole, displacing the previously released expansions.
+However, one of the best DLCs to date - War of the Chosen - has caused more than a few kinks; XCOM 2 was pushed to its limit with new features; missions, enemies… even classes shoved into every hole, displacing the previously released expansions.
 At the time of writing at least, there has yet to be a decent effort to study and explain how all of XCOM 2’s DLC interacts together.

 Without further ado, here’s our complete guide to XCOM 2 DLC with specific segments on how it fits in (or doesn’t) with War of the Chosen.